Roseville Chase: Location

 Located on Middle Harbour at its uppermost reaches, Roseville Chase is a secluded and bushy suburb.
 There are two main geographical and socio-economic subdivisions in Roseville Chase.
 The Chase Lowlands are centred on lower confines south of the mighty Roseville Bridge, while the Chase Heights are centred around the elegant Ormonde Rd, offering commanding views down to the harbour and beyond.
 These subdivisions are more well known as Upper Chase and Lower Chase.
 North of Warringah Road (Upper Chase), the residential development is lighter and is largely surrounded by bushland.
 The area is defined by the gully of Moores Creek to the west and north, plus Middle Harbour to the east.
 Much of the surrounding bushland is contained within Garigal National Park.

 History

 The area was originally inhabited by Aboriginal people, who left their mark in the form of hand stencils that can be seen in rock shelters in the area.

 Captain Arthur Phillip's search for "good land, well watered" led to the discovery and colonisation of the rough shores of Roseville Chase, where Samuel Bates built a farm at Echo Point on the edge of what is now Middle Harbour.

 Later, the area was settled by Europeans like David Mathew and Richard Archbold, whose property eventually extended to Moores Creek and became the site of an orchard.

 During World War I the area was used as a training area for army engineers under the command of Sir John Madsen.

-On 19 March 1921, the Chase was added to the name of Roseville.

 Many people lived in the Sydney bush during the Great Depression.
 Remains of dwellings can still be found in the bush at Roseville Chase.